 I also tried the classic milk tea with tapioca pearls, and I tried a black milk tea with the coffee jelly.

 They did mess up my order just once – I asked for no sugar, but my drink had at least 1/2 sugar.
 But I loved the milk tea with coffee jelly – something I would order again.
 And it’s great for cold weather, so definitely give it a try.

 Summary: not bad and a huge variety of different tastes.
 It’s a large chain with bubble tea spots all around the world, so they know what they are doing.
-Also, you don’t need to travel far to try T4 – if you go shopping at Westfield, you can buy the tea on the same day.
-7/10
+Also, you don’t need to travel far to try T4 – there are plenty of them in London